MORpheus-Software/NFA/UniversalBuilder/README.md

 1. Add a `deploy-config` node to your flow to configure shared settings.
 2. Connect a `deploy-proxy` node to the config node to deploy the proxy.
 3. Connect a `deploy-consumer` node to the proxy node to deploy the consumer.
+4. Connect a `deploy-webapp` node to the consumer node to deploy the web application.
-4. Send a message to the config node to start the deployment flow.
+5. Send a message to the config node to start the deployment flow.

 See the examples directory for a complete sample flow.